marzieh-saeedimasine/Deep-Learning/README.md

-Deep Learning Machine Learning modelling Repo:
+Deep Learning modeling Repo:

-This repository provides a guide for deep learning modelling of different computer vision projects
+This repository provides a guide for deep learning modeling of different computer vision projects

-**Overview of deep learning modelling for Mnist digits classification project**
+**Overview of deep learning modeling for Mnist digits classification project**
 -- 70000 digit images from Mnist dataset have been used for multi class classifications
 -- Dense neural network has been tested for image classification
 -- Convolutional neural network (CNN) used for modeling